a-hamdi/GPU/README.md

 Implemented a parallelized version of Monte Carlo Tree Search (MCTS) using CUDA.
 The goal was to accelerate the rollout phase of MCTS by leveraging GPU parallelism.
 The implementation includes a simple game state structure, a rollout function, and a CUDA kernel to perform multiple simulations in parallel.

 ---
+## Day 26
+### File: hl_gauss.cu
+**Summary:**
+I implemented a CUDA-based Gaussian Histogram Loss (HL-Gauss), which computes probabilities for a histogram-based representation of data using the Gaussian kernel's cumulative distribution function.
+The implementation makes use of massively parallel computation on the GPU to efficiently handle large datasets.
+This approach is particularly useful in reinforcement learning, as outlined by work from DeepMind and related research papers.

+---
 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)
 - Day 20 - mandatory FA2-bakcwards (Done)